Politics of Transnistria: Comparison between Moldova's and Transnistria's political system

-While Transnistria has a strongly centralized political system, with the president being also the head of government and having the right to appoint the heads of local (rayonal) administrations, in Moldova the prime minister, elected by the parliament, is the head of government and the heads of rayonal administrations are established by the rayonal councils resulted from local elections.
+While Transnistria has a strongly centralized political system, with the president having the right to appoint the heads of local (rayonal) administrations, in Moldova the prime minister, elected by the parliament, is the head of government and the heads of rayonal administrations are established by the rayonal councils resulted from local elections.

 Both in Moldova and Transnistria the president is elected directly, by the people.

 Participation of Transnistrians at Moldovan elections

 The number of Transnistrian holding Moldovan citizenship is disputed.
 According to the Moldovan government, 400,000 Transnistrians have Moldovan citizenship, which would be the majority of the population and would exceed by a wide margin the amount of self-declared ethnic Moldovans living in Transnistria.
-However, 2004 Transnistrian census data puts the official number of Transnistrians with Moldovan citizenship at 107,600 people (19.4% of respondents).
+However, the 2004 Transnistrian census data puts the official number of Transnistrians with Moldovan citizenship at 107,600 people (19.4% of respondents).

 Transnistria does not allow the organisation of Moldovan elections in Transnistrian territory, just like Moldova does not allow the organisation of Transnistrian elections in Moldovan territory.
 Polling stations were organised only in those areas of Transnistria under Moldovan government control.

 Political parties from Moldova have organisations in Transnistria but refuse to participate in elections organized by the de facto Republic.
 They participate only in the elections of the Republic of Moldova.

 In 2005 Moldovan parliamentary elections nine special polling stations were organised near the Dniester for "guest voters" coming from Transnistria who wished to vote in the Moldovan elections.
 Around 8000 citizens voted there, who were included in supplementary voter rolls.
 In those special polling stations results were: 30% for Communist Party of Moldova (compared with 46% in entire Moldova), 50% for Democratic Moldova Bloc (28.5% in entire Moldova), 8% for Christian-Democratic Party (9.1% in entire Moldova) and 6% for each Social Democratic Party and Patria-Rodina Bloc.
 Due to large turnout of Transnistrian voters queues were formed and some voters didn't manage to vote.
 As claimed by the Coalition for Free and Democratic Elections, many Transnistrian voters were not informed properly about the place of the voting and some owners of Soviet passports which don't bear the mention "citizen of Moldova" were not allowed to vote.